SatoriCyber/satori-cli/README.md

 5. In the `Program` field enter `satori`.
 6. In the `Arguments` field enter the arguments for Satori CLI, depending on the type of database connection you are configuring.
 For example, for PostgreSQL or Redshift use `pgpass`.
 7. Click OK to save your settings

+### TablePlus
+TablePlus can call the Satori CLI before opening a connection to a database to retrieve the password and make it available to TablePlus automatically.
+If credentials are available and valid, Satori CLI will return them to TablePlus immediately.
+Otherwise, Satori CLI will invoke the login flow to authenticate the user and retrieve credentials from the data portal.

+To automate the process of obtaining credentials when using TablePlus follow these steps:

+1. In your password field of the connection settings, choose the `Command Line` option
+2. In the password field type the following command: `satori pwd`

 ### AWS
 Generates aws profiles.